josmar-crwdstffng/angular/aio/content/guide/route-animations.md

 <code-example header="src/app/app.component.ts" path="animations/src/app/app.component.ts" region="define"></code-example>

-So, let's break down the animation definition and see more closely what it does&hellip;
+So, let us break down the animation definition and see more closely what it does&hellip;

 ### Styling the host and child components